Last updated: September 22, 2023

 When you return from military duty leave, you are eligible to receive all the rights and benefits that you would have received if you had never been absent, such as pay increases, seniority, and vacation accrual rate.

-Additionally, absences for military duty is considered time worked for determining FMLA eligibility, layoff seniority, and completion of a probationary or trial service period.
+Additionally, absences for military duty are considered time worked for determining FMLA eligibility, layoff seniority, and completion of a probationary or trial service period.

-Prior to returning to work, you will need to notify your supervisor of your intent to return and provide a copy of your discharge documentation.
+Prior to returning to work, you will need to notify your manager of your intent to return and provide a copy of your discharge documentation.
 The documentation should include:

 - Date of discharge